 - If there isn’t enough forage to go with the protein supplement, the cattle may not consume enough of it to meet their specific needs.

 - Protein tubs can weigh over 200 pounds, making it difficult to unload or move around the pasture.
+Keep in mind a protein tub that’s 200 pounds should support 10 cows for 5 days.

 - Chemical-hardened protein tubs tend to deteriorate with time.